abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/partial_routes.rst

         The RL provides several handy helper methods that you can copy for your own codes.
         Aside from the defensive testings, these methods are only several lines long.

-    ..  // Returns an assignment used to fix some of the variables of the problem.
-      // In practice, this assignment locks partial routes of the problem.
-This
-      // can be used in the context of locking the parts of the routes which have
-      // already been driven in online routing problems. const Assignment* const PreAssignment() const { return preassignment_; }
-      // Writes the current solution to a file containing an AssignmentProto.
-      // Returns false if the file cannot be opened or if there is no current
-      // solution.
-      bool WriteAssignment(const string& file_name) const;
-      // Reads an assignment from a file and returns the current solution.
-      // Returns NULL if the file cannot be opened or if the assignment is not
-      // valid.
-      Assignment* ReadAssignment(const string& file_name);
-      // Restores an assignment as a solution in the routing model and returns the
-      // new solution.
-Returns NULL if the assignment is not valid.
-      Assignment* RestoreAssignment(const Assignment& solution);
-      // Restores the routes as the current solution.
-Returns NULL if the solution
-      // cannot be restored (routes do not contain a valid solution).
-      // Note that calling this method will run the solver to assign values to the
-      // dimension variables; this may take considerable amount of time, especially
-      // when using dimensions with slack.
-      Assignment* ReadAssignmentFromRoutes(const std::vector<std::vector<NodeIndex> >& routes,
-                                           bool ignore_inactive_nodes);
-      // Fills an assignment from a specification of the routes of the vehicles.
-The
-      // routes are specified as lists of nodes that appear on the routes of the
-      // vehicles.
-The indices of the outer vector in 'routes' correspond to
-      // vehicles IDs, the inner vector contain the nodes on the routes for the
-      // given vehicle.
-The inner vectors must not contain the start and end nodes,
-      // as these are determined by the routing model.
-      // Sets the value of NextVars in the assignment, adding the variables to the
-      // assignment if necessary.
-The method does not touch other variables in the
-      // assignment.
-The method can only be called after the model is closed.
-      // With ignore_inactive_nodes set to false, this method will fail (return
-      // NULL) in case some of the route contain nodes that are deactivated in the
-      // model; when set to true, these nodes will be skipped.
-      // Returns true if the route was successfully loaded.
-However, such assignment
-      // still might not be a valid solution to the routing problem due to more
-      // complex constraints; it is advisible to call solver()->CheckSolution()
-      // afterwards.
       bool RoutesToAssignment(const std::vector<std::vector<NodeIndex> >& routes,
                               bool ignore_inactive_nodes,
                               bool close_routes,